Galantamine: Alzheimer's disease

 Alzheimer's disease is characterized by the impairment of cholinergic function.
 One hypothesis is that this impairment contributes to the cognitive deficits caused by the disease.
 This hypothesis forms the basis for use of galantamine as a cholinergic enhancer in the treatment of Alzheimer's.
 Galantamine inhibits acetylcholinesterase, an enzyme which hydrolyzes acetylcholine.
 As a result of acetylcholinesterase inhibition, galantamine increases the availability of acetylcholine for synaptic transmission.
 Additionally, galantamine binds to the allosteric sites of nicotinic receptors, which causes a conformational change.
 This allosteric modulation increases the nicotinic receptor's response to acetylcholine.
 The activation of presynaptic nicotinic receptors increases the release of acetylcholine, further increasing the availability of acetylcholine.
 Galantamine's competitive inhibition of acetylcholinesterase and allosteric nicotinic modulation serves as a dual mechanism of action.

 To reduce the prevalence of negative side effects associated with galantamine, such as nausea and vomiting, a dose-escalation scheme may be used.
 The use of a dose-escalation scheme has been well accepted in countries where galantamine is used.
 A dose-escalation scheme for Alzheimer's treatment involves a recommended starting dosage of 4 mg galantamine tablets given twice a day (8 mg/day).
 After a minimum of 4 weeks, the dosage may then be increased to 8 mg given twice a day (16 mg/day).
 After a minimum of 4 weeks at 16 mg/day, the treatment may be increased to 12 mg given twice a day (24 mg/day).
 Dosage increases are based upon the assessment of clinical benefit as well as tolerability of the previous dosage.
 If treatment is interrupted for more than three days, the process is usually restarted, beginning at the starting dosage, and re-escalating to the current dose.
 It has been found that a dosage between 16–24 mg/day is the optimal dosage.

-Available forms

-The product is supplied in prescription form only in twice-a-day tablets, in once-a-day extended-release capsules, and in oral solution.
+In December 2023, the FDA approved a New Drug Application (NDA) for a pro-drug of galantamine called ALPHA-1062.
+In July 2024, The FDA approved benzgalantamine (Zunveyl, a derivative of galantamine), previously known as ALPHA-1062, to treat mild-to-moderate Alzheimer's disease.

 Side effects

-Galantamine's side effect profile was similar to that of other cholinesterase inhibitors, with gastrointestinal symptoms being the most notable and most commonly observed.
-One study reports higher proportions of patients treated with galantamine experiencing nausea and vomiting as opposed to the placebo group.
-Another study using a dose-escalation treatment has found that incidences of nausea would decrease to baseline levels soon after each increase in administered dosage.
-In practice, some other cholinesterase inhibitors might be better tolerated; however, a careful and gradual titration over more than three months may lead to equivalent long-term tolerability.